Effectively Leveraging Momentum Terms in Stochastic Line Search Frameworks for Fast Optimization of Finite-Sum Problems: The Algorithmic Framework

 Exploiting the Cauchy-Schwartz inequality on the dot product $u^T v$ where $u_i = \sqrt{\operatorname{Var}_k((g_k(x^k))_i)}$ and $v_i=|(d_{k-1})_i|$, we can write

 Using that $\|d_{k-1}\| \leq M$ and that $\operatorname{Var}_k (\beta_k) \leq \hat{c}_3 \operatorname{Var}_k (g_k(x^k))$ we obtain

 which concludes the proof. \end{proof}

 Proposition \ref{prop:var_d_k} provides the final building block for establishing convergence results for the proposed algorithm.
-Note that the first assumption on $\|d_{k-1}\|$ is not restrictive, as it can be enforced at iteration $k$ by simple clipping of the then deterministic direction $d_{k-1}$.
+Note that the first assumption on $\|d_{k-1}\|$ is not restrictive, as it can be enforced at iteration $k$ by simple clipping of the then deterministic direction $d_{k-1}$ (i.e., using $\min\{1,\frac{M}{\|d_{k-1}\|}\}d_{k-1}$ instead of $d_{k-1}$).